 As a condition of participation in the Defined Benefit Systems, employers and/or employees are required to contribute certain percentages of salary and wages as authorized by statute and specified by the URS Board.
+Contributions are actuarially

+1 With actuarial reductions.

+2 For members and retirees in the systems, prior to January 1, 1989, there may be a 3.00 percent benefit enhancement.

+3 All post-retirement cost-of-living adjustments are non-compounding and are based on the original benefit except for Judges, which is a compounding benefit.
+The cost-of-living adjustments are also limited to the actual Consumer Price Index (CPI) increase for the year, although unused CPI increases not met may be carried forward to subsequent years.

-Contributions are actuarially determined as an amount that, when combined with employee contributions (where applicable) is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded actuarial accrued liability.
+additional amount to finance any unfunded actuarial accrued liability.
 For the Utah Governors and Legislators plan, an annual appropriation is statutorily required to maintain this plan on a financially and actuarially sound basis.
-The State paid 100 percent of the contractually and statutorily required contributions.
+The State paid

+100 percent of the contractually and statutorily required contributions.
 Contribution rates and contributions for the fiscal year ended June 30, 2022, are presented in the following table (dollars expressed in thousands):